indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 ## Summary

-[The Devops Handbook](https://amzn.to/3bAWtC0) lays out three core principles.
+[The DevOps Handbook](https://amzn.to/3bAWtC0) lays out three core principles.
 In short, they are:

 1. Smooth flow of work from development to operations to customers